robcarver17/pysystemtrade/docs/introduction.md

 ```

 ```
+FIX ME - OUTPUT GOES HERE
 ```

 Once again we have the now familiar accounting object.

-*Note that the order of stages in the list passed to System isn't relevant#
+*Note that the order of stages in the list passed to `System()` isn't relevant*

 ## Config objects